Cannedfood/stx/Readme.md

 - More goals:
 	- More debugging capabilities (from off to insane, insane would be for example full iterator debugging)

+## Disclaimer
+The tests are very lacking at some points so don't yet rely on this stuff.
+I use it in my own projects, so I'll catch the worst errors there but still.

 ## Replacements
 - `memory` -> `xmemory`
 	- `std::unique_ptr<T, Tdel>` -> `stx::owned<T, Tdel>`